 Camping: Camp on designated tent pads or sites to reduce your impact on the environment.
 Glacier Lake doesn’t have tent pads or platforms, but there are five designated sites.
 When backcountry camping, use tent pads when they’re available or choose a durable surface.
 Further, camp at least 70 metres from lakes, rivers, and streams.

-Washing dishes: Don’t put any food waste or grey water in the lake.
+Grey water: Don’t put any food waste or grey water in the lake.
 Grey water (i.e. dish water) contaminates freshwater sources and can impact wildlife and natural ecosystems.
 Instead, collect water for dishes and then dig a small hole in the forest.
 When you’re done washing, strain the grey water in the hole and cover it up.
 Then pack out any remaining food waste.
 Never dump grey water or leftover food waste in the pit latrines.

 Pack it in, pack it out: Leave nothing behind in the campground.
 Pack out all garbage, food scraps, pet waste, and any personal belongings.
+Become familiar with Leave No Trace principles to help make your backcountry experience eco-friendly.

-What To Bring
+What To Bring — Camping in Banff National Park

 Glacier Lake is the fourth largest lake in Banff Park.

 If you’re new to backcountry camping, it can be hard to know what to bring.
-You’re going to want supportive hiking footwear and a comfortable pack.
+You’re going to want supportive hiking footwear and a comfortable hiking pack.
 A fully-loaded backpack should not weigh more than 20 percent of your body weight.

-Here’s what I brought along:
+Hereโ€™s what I brought along:

 Save this for later?
-Hover over the image to add to Pinterest!
+Hover over the image to add to Pinterest ๐Ÿ‘‡

 Leave a Reply